d99kris/nchat/doc/AUTOCOMPOSE.md

 Auto-Compose
 ============
-The nchat bundled default auto-compose utility `compose` uses external services for for chat completion, and generally requires an API key (set in environment) to work.
+The nchat bundled default auto-compose utility `compose` uses external services for chat completion, and generally requires an API key (set in environment) to work.
 Environment variables to set:

     OpenAI: OPENAI_API_KEY